thenitro/Dynamic-Texture-Atlas-Generator/README.md

  History:
  -------
+# version 0.9.5 #
+- Added the fromClassVector static function.
+Thank you Thomas Haselwanter

 # version 0.9 #
 - Added Bitmap Font creation support
 - Added the
 - Scaling also applies to filters.
 - Added Margin and PreserveColor Properties

 # version 0.8 #
 - Added the scaleFactor constructor parameter.
 Now you can define a custom scale to the final result.